Angkor Wat

 Angkor National Museum

-The Angkor National Museum is a 10,000 square meter venue with 5,000 square meters of exhibition halls showcasing art and artifacts.
-These collections are representative of the artistic achievements of various Khmer dynasty periods and are all genuine.
-The museum's exterior design highlights the characteristics of macro-referencing and micro-change.
-From afar, the roof of the museum gives people a feeling of the ancient towers of Angkor Wat.
-However, upon closer inspection, one will find that details such as the corridors, doorframes, and windows are not only inspired by the design of Angkor Wat but also incorporate modern elements, attracting many visitors to explore and study the rich cultural heritage left by the Khmer civilization.
+Angkor National Museum is a 10,000 square meter venue, with 5,000 square meters of exhibition halls showcasing art artifacts and paintings.
+These collections are representative works of art achievements from various periods of the Khmer Empire, and all are genuine.
+The museum's exterior design highlights the characteristics of macro borrowing and micro changes.
+From a distance, the museum's roof gives a sense of the ancient towers of Angkor Wat.
+However, upon closer inspection, you will find that details such as corridors, doorways, and window frames are not only inspired by the design of Angkor Wat but also incorporate modern elements, attracting many visitors to explore and study the rich heritage left by Khmer culture.